 - On September 14th, the second edition of Chefs on Fire descends on the coastal town of Estoril.
 (The fastest train connection from Lisbon usually gets you there in 30 minutes.)
 The €75 (US$84) ticket includes 10 dishes from top chefs (Alexandre Silva of Michelin-starred Loco and Kiko Martins of A Cevicheria, for example), who will be manning live cooking stations on the event grounds.
 There will also be performances from seven international musicians.

-As tourism in Lisbon continues to grow, travel agencies and tour operators have updated their offerings with experiences that go beyond the beaten path, as well as ones that take a deeper look at well-visited sites that tourists may gloss over.
+Go deeper into the city As tourism in Lisbon continues to grow, travel agencies and tour operators have updated their offerings with experiences that go beyond the beaten path, as well as ones that take a deeper look at well-visited sites that tourists may gloss over.
 First-time visitors can build out their Lisbon trip by taking a new Butterfield & Robinson itinerary that dives into the city’s medieval history and is guided by experts like a medieval manuscripts librarian from the National Library and the director of the national archives.
 Context Travel’s walking tour of the narrow, steep streets of the city’s Alfama neighborhood makes some sense of the quarter’s complicated and fascinating history.
 These private tours, led by architectural engineers and historians, provide a unique perspective on an area that has been gathering stories since Phoenicians sailed up the Tagus River.

 >>Next: Plan Your Trip With AFAR’s Lisbon Travel Guide